acampove/rx_run3/src/rx_classifier_data/classification/rkst/README.md

 # v2

+Combinatorial and PRec

 - Kinematics were recalculated with brem correction

 # v3

+PRec:

+- Hyperparameters were tuned to reduce overtraining
-Remove the least important variables
+- Remove the least important variables
+- Remove Kstar mass cut and BDT

+# v4

+PRec:

+- Add HOP mass cut